+A. General matters

-- A. General Matters - 1.
-Distinguish Jurisdiction over subject matter from jurisdiction over person of the accused - 2.
-Requisites for exercise of criminal jurisdiction - 3.
-Jurisdiction of Criminal courts - 4.
-When injunction may be issued to restrain criminal prosecution - B. Prosecution of Offenses - 1.
-Criminal actions, how instituted - 2.
-Who may file them, crimes that cannot be prosecuted de officio
+1. Distinguish jurisdiction over subject matter from jurisdiction over person of the accused

+- 2. Requisites for exercise of criminal jurisdiction - 3.
+Jurisdiction of criminal courts - 4.
+When injunction may be issued to restrain criminal prosecution

+B. Prosecution of offenses

+- 1. Criminal actions, how instituted

+- 2. Who may file them, crimes that cannot be prosecuted de officio

 - 3. Criminal actions, when enjoined

 - 4. Control of prosecution

-- 5. Sufficiency of Complaint or Information
+- 5. Sufficiency of complaint or information

-- 6. Designation of Offense
+- 6. Designation of offense

-- 7. Cause of the Accusation
+- 7. Cause of the accusation

-- 8. Duplicity of the Offense; Exception
+- 8. Duplicity of the offense; exception

-- 9. Amendment or Substitution of complaint or information
+- 9. Amendment or substitution of complaint or information

 - 10. Venue of criminal actions

 - 11. Intervention of offended party

-- C. Prosecution of Civil Action
+- C. Prosecution of civil action

 - 1. Rule on implied institution of civil action with criminal action

 - 2. When civil action may proceed independently

 - 3. When separate civil action is suspended

 - 4. Effect of the death of accused or convict on civil action

-- 5. Prejudicial Question
+- 5. Prejudicial question

-- 6. Rule on Filing Fees in civil action deemed instituted with the criminal action
+- 6. Rule on filing fees in civil action deemed instituted with the criminal action

-- D. Preliminary Investigation
+- D. Preliminary investigation

 - 1. Nature of right

 - 2. Purposes of preliminary investigation

 - 3. Who may conduct determination of existence of probable cause

 - 4. Resolution of investigation prosecutor

 - 5. Review

 - 6. When warrant of arrest may issue

 - 7. Cases not requiring a preliminary investigation

 - 8. Remedies of accused if there was no preliminary investigation

 - 9. Inquest

-- E. Arrest
+E. Arrest

 - 1. Arrest, how made

-- Arrest without warrant, when lawful
+- 2. Arrest without warrant, when lawful

 - 3. Method of arrest

-- a. by officer with warrant
+- a) By officer with warrant

-- b. by officer without warrant
+- b) By officer without warrant

-- c. by private person
+- c) By private person

 - 4. Requisites of a valid warrant of arrest

-- 5. Determination of Probable Cause for issuance of warrant of arrest
+- 5. Determination of probable cause for issuance of warrant of arrest

 - 6. Distinguish probable cause of fiscal from that of a judge

-- F. Bail
+F. Bail

 - 1. Nature

 - 2. When a matter of right; exceptions

 - 3. When a matter of discretion

 - 4. Hearing of application for bail in capital offenses

 - 5. Guidelines in fixing amount of bail

 - 6. Bail when not required

-- 7. Increase or Reduction of Bail
+- 7. Increase or reduction of bail

+- 8. Forfeiture and cancellation of bail

+- 9. Application not a bar to objections in illegal arrest, lack of or irregular